 The Attorney General’s Consumer Assistance Program (CAP) at UVM helps Vermont consumers resolve disputes with businesses, protect themselves from fraud and access available services.
 We:

-CAP Connections, our consumer blog, provides helpful information about current consumer issues and alerts.
+CAP Connection, our consumer blog, provides helpful information about current consumer issues and alerts.
 Follow along!

 Vermont’s “lemon law” applies to vehicles that are within the original manufacturer’s warranty period (or, in some cases, within a year of the expiration of that warranty).
 If your vehicle is within the original warranty period and has: